JazminDominguez/playfair-challenge/README.md

 ## Tools and Libraries 📚📖

-For this challenge i used [GatsbyJS](https://www.gatsbyjs.org/) Gatsby is an open source framework based on React an uses GraphQL to use the site's inner data easily.
+For this challenge i used [GatsbyJS](https://www.gatsbyjs.org/) .
+Gatsby is an open source framework based on React and GraphQL to use the site's inner data easily.

 This project was built with [Gatsby's Tailwind starter](https://www.gatsbyjs.org/starters/taylorbryant/gatsby-starter-tailwind/) and [SpaceX API](https://api.spacex.land/graphql) .